Aditya03126/Smart-Delivery-Route-Optimizer-with-Queue-Management-System/README.md

 It stores details like:

-Appointment ID
+-Appointment ID

-Customer name
+-Customer name

-Address
+-Address

-Delivery time
+-Delivery time

-Priority (1 = highest, 5 = lowest)
+-Priority (1 = highest, 5 = lowest)

-Zone (A, B, or C)
+-Zone (A, B, or C)

-Status (Pending / Done)
+-Status (Pending / Done)

 Appointments are stored in a Linked List, sorted by priority and time.

 It allows you to:

-Add new appointments
+-Add new appointments

-Remove appointments by ID
+-Remove appointments by ID

-View all scheduled deliveries
+-View all scheduled deliveries

-Mark deliveries as completed
+-Mark deliveries as completed

  Example:
 If two customers request deliveries — one with higher priority or earlier time — it automatically gets listed first.